mstilkerich/carddavclient/README.md

 * Nextcloud 18 and later (Basic Auth and GSSAPI/Kerberos 5)
 * iCloud
-* Google Contacts via CardDAV API (only HTTP Basic Authentication)
+* Google Contacts via CardDAV API
 * Radicale 3 (also used by Synology as DSM CardDAV server)
 * Owncloud 10
 * Baïkal 0.7 (Digest Auth and GSSAPI/Kerberos 5)